taleinat/pyweb-il-77-2to3/presentation.md

 This new major version includes various non-backwards-compatible changes.

 - Fix lots of language design mistakes
-- Notably, a major reworking of the string types
 - 2.7 includes many backported 3.x features
 - 2.x → 2.7 → 3.x
     - ~~2.8~~ will never be